Celiac disease - sprue

-Blood tests can detect several special antibodies, called antitissue transglutaminase antibodies (tTGA) or anti-endomysial antibodies (EMA).
+Blood tests can detect antibodies, called antitissue transglutaminase antibodies (tTGA) or anti-endomysial antibodies (EMA) which may help detect the condition.
 The health care provider will order these antibody tests if celiac disease is suspected.

 A follow-up biopsy or blood test may be ordered several months after the diagnosis and treatment.
-These tests evaluate your response to treatment.
-Normal results mean that you have responded to treatment, which confirms the diagnosis.
+These tests assess how well treatment is working.
+Normal results mean that you have responded to treatment.
+This confirms the diagnosis.
 However, this does not mean that the disease has been cured.

 When you are diagnosed, get help from a registered dietitian who specializes in celiac disease and the gluten-free diet.
 A support group may also help you cope with the disease and diet.

 Following a gluten-free diet heals the damage to the intestines and prevents further damage.
-This healing most often occurs within 3 - 6 months in children, but it may take 2 - 3 years in adults.
+This healing most often occurs within 3 to 6 months in children.
+Recovery may take 2 to 3 years in adults.